-The NEMO Sonic 0 is a 850 down fill power winter sleeping bag that is cut wide around the knees and torso making it comfortable for back or side sleepers, much like NEMO’s spoon-shaped three-season sleeping bags (like the Nocturne 30.)
+The NEMO Sonic 0 is an 800 fill power down winter sleeping bag that is cut wide around the knees and torso making it comfortable for back or side sleepers, much like NEMO’s spoon-shaped three-season sleeping bags.
 The Sonic 0 also features zippered vents down the front, called Thermo-Gills that allow you to vent the warmth of the sleeping bag up to 20 degrees without having to unzip the bag and introduce drafts.
 More on these below.

 The mummy hood is well-insulated on top of your head and along the sides, but the front hood opening is shaped so you can lie on your side and not exhale into the hood.
 If there’s one thing I hate about winter mummy bags, it’s waking up in the morning with frost on the inside or sides of my sleeping bag hood.
 That’s not a problem with the Sonic 0 in my experience, though.

 The interior space inside the Sonic 0 will delight people who prefer a wide sleeping bag with lots of space to wiggle around in at night.
 The dimensions of the 72″, size regular bag I tested are:

 Horizontally-oriented baffles below the chest and over the knees along with stretch construction let you move around freely.
 There’s also plenty of room inside the Sonic 0 for storing boot liners, electronics, water bottles, and your stuffed animal so they won’t freeze at night, an important consideration when choosing a cold-weather sleeping bag.